Konstantin-tr/kinde-remix-cloudflare-sdk/README.md

 # NOTICE
-THIS IS NOT MAINTAINED BY KINDE, THIS IS A HOBBY PROJECT FOR USING KINDE WITH REMIX IN CLOUDFLARE.

-Fork for using kinde remix sdk on cloudflare, currently WIP and not meant for production use.
+This is a fork for using kinde remix sdk on cloudflare, it is currently WIP and not meant for production use.

 If you find any issues, feel free to post them or open an MR.

 # kinde-remix-cloudflare-sdk

-This is a fork of https://github.com/kinde-oss/kinde-remix-sdk.
+The original repo is https://github.com/kinde-oss/kinde-remix-sdk.

 The original implementation uses remix/node and process.env, both of which are not easily supported on Cloudflare Worker environments.